 If we are going for the annotation approach we can use a SparseArray to provide the same data as with the enum:

-Noisy Animal Multiton By keeping the related data and functionality close to the Enum entries we ensure that any new entries provide with the same behaviour as the other.
-Continuing with the animal sounds example, we can provide a method in the Enum entry to do the work of making the sound in something we’ll call a Speaker:
+By keeping the related data and functionality close to the Enum entries we ensure that any new entries provide with the same behaviour as the other.
+Continuing with the animal sounds example, we can provide a method for the Enum entry to do the work of making the sound in something we’ll call a Speaker:

-At first you may think, “Whoa! hold on, that’s horrible!”.
-I looks strange at once but once you get used to it, you can see how it makes sense.
-Each type has an implementation, in the same way that you would do with any creational pattern, but static.
-This enforces anyone extending the options to also provide with the logic needed to make the animal’s sound.
+At first, you may think, “Whoa! hold on, that’s horrible!”.
+It may look strange but once you get used to it, you can see how it makes sense.
+Each type has an implementation, in the same way, that you would do with any creational pattern, but static.
+This enforces anyone extending the options to also provide the logic needed to make the animal’s sound.

 Like not everything is a nail when you have a hammer, this is not a solution for every problem.
 This applies to things that rarely change, like the endpoints of your networking layer or the number of tabs in a view.
 Is important that when using this pattern no dangerous references (e.g. fragments) are kept.